-My tip for the 1995 Paddy Pallin event a team comprising David Dash, Andrew Thin, Shane Trotter and Alan Champion!
+My tip for the 1995 Paddy Pallin eventateam comprising David Dash, Andrew Thin, Shane Trotter and Alan Champion!

-Trotter.
-Winners of the other categories were Ross Barr and Ron Junghans in the Veterans, Peter and Dawn Hinds in the Mixed and Meg Thornton and Lynn Williams in the Womens.
-The Meyer family, Peter, Glenn, Ian and David, won the Families whilst Juniors went to Adam Rayment, Jamie Wilkinson, Steven Klepzig and David Williamson.
 Other winners were all 320 people who took part.
 The weather was dry and after getting warm at midday cooled off as the afternoon progressed.
 Thanks go to all those who helped make the event a success, not all of whom got a mention on the day.
 Anne Francis did the administration efficiently and coped with growing numbers as entries poured in after the closing date.
-Our President, sent his parents out to test control clues for comprehensibility.
-Superintendent

-Peter Watterson, vetted half the course
+Our President, Peter Watterson, vetted half the course (his notes ran to 26 pages) and even sent his parents out to test control clues for comprehensibility.
+Superintendent Marnie Holmes vetted the other half, gave good advice and helped act as course patroller (Holmes and Watt'son ... gettit?)
+Rollin Burford checked clues in the Lane Cove National Park and, with Jitka Kopriva, helped with the and friends from East Ryde Scouts who were able to raise \$600 for new